Agarwalprerna/RISCV_TAPEOUT_VSD_PROGRAM/Week2/README.md

-# 🚀 Week 2:  BabySOC fundamentals $ functional Modelling
+# 🚀 Week 2:  BabySOC fundamentals & functional Modelling

-This repository provides comprehensive educational resources and practical implementations for understanding System-on-Chip (SoC) design principles.
+This repository provides comprehensive educational resources and practical implementations for understanding System-on-Chip (SoC) design principles. later, we will understand Basics of SOC practically through the VSD BabySOC chip.

 --